pculture/mirocommunity/docs/contributing/bugs-and-features.rst

   * ``DUPLICATE``: The ticket is already in the tracker.
   * ``WORKSFORME``: The ticket would be a valid bug, but it can't be reproduced.

-  They may also be marked as ``CLOSED/INCOMPLETE`` if more information is required to confirm the bug.
+  * ``INCOMPLETE``: More information is required to confirm the bug or explain the feature.

 * Once a ticket is claimed, it is up to the assignee to start a branch for that ticket and submit a pull request to the canonical repository.
 When